textpattern/textpattern.github.io/administration/files-panel.md

 The Search function has two components:

 1. A text field for entering the search query
-2. A drop-down-list to specify which area is to be searched
+2. A drop-down list to specify which area is to be searched

 Text entered in the textarea will be treated as a complete phrase (see the [Articles panel](/administration/articles-panel) documentation for full details on this).

 After entering your search criteria you start searching by selecting the search button.
 As a result you will be given a new list of files which meet the criteria.

 As a default the search will find matches for all criteria.
-But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.
+But you can do more refined searches by selecting another area to search in via the drop-down list toggle button.

 ## List of existing files